tmhglnd/mercury/docs/05-ring.md

 // => [0 12 24 3 19 22 7 15 5 0]
 ```

-Alternative: `zip`
+Alias: `zip()`

 ## lookup

 Build a ring of items based on another ring of indices
-The values are wrapped within the length of the lookup array
+The values are wrapped within the length of the lookup list

 **arguments**
 - {NumberRing} -> Ring with indeces to lookup